-For an informal discussion about your empty property, email firstname.lastname@example.org or contact Newport City Council and ask for the housing strategy and development team.
+For an informal discussion about your empty property, email firstname.lastname@example.org or telephone (01633) 656656 and ask for the Housing Strategy and Delivery team.

 You should register your property with the Land Registry and make sure that the owner’s details are up to date.